 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how IAM binding is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding feature is wired, not provide drop-in access control modules.
 See the Cloud Run IamBinding resource reference for all available configuration options.

 Let's manage GCP Cloud Run IAM Permissions